Changes to naturalization: Dual citizenship in 2026

 Furthermore, dual citizenship offers increased flexibility in choosing where to live.
 As a citizen of a country, you are entitled to move freely within the country at any time and settle wherever you wish.
 Citizens can enter the country at any time without having to apply for a visa or similar.
 For German citizens, these freedoms even extend to the entire territory of the European Union and to Iceland, Liechtenstein, Norway and Switzerland.

 Last but not least, dual nationality also offers advantages in terms of inheritance law.
 Art.
-22 of the European Succession Regulation grants persons with more than one nationality the option of choosing which of the states' inheritance laws should apply in the event of their death.
+22 of the European Succession Regulation allows persons with more than one nationality to choose which national succession law should apply in the event of their death.

 Dual citizenship through naturalization